Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: Introduction: motivations for a new continuous asymmetry of crystals

+In about 90\% of entries in the Cambridge Structural Database (CSD), an asymmetric unit includes only one molecule, so $Z'\leq 1$ \cite{anderson2006when}.
+However, the CSD has many crystals with high $Z'$ \cite{brock2016high}, e.g. OGUROZ has $Z'=56$.

-Crystal Structure Prediction (CSP) usually starts with simulating $Z'=1$ crystals for the most frequent space groups, but a final energy relaxation can produce structures with very high values of $Z'$ \cite{pulido2017functional}.
+Crystal Structure Prediction (CSP) often starts with simulating $Z'=1$ crystals for the most frequent space groups, but a final energy relaxation can produce structures with $Z'$ values up to 36 \cite{pulido2017functional}.
 More importantly, almost any displacement of atoms or a whole rigid molecule discontinuously changes the size of a primitive (or reduced) cell and hence arbitrarily scales up $Z'$.
 Fig.~\ref{fig:noise_scales_cells_Z'} shows nearly identical structures with $Z'=1,2,3$ and similarly applies to any periodic crystal.

 Ignoring any noise up to a small threshold $\ep$ only shifts the problem from $0$ to another number without guarantees of a continuous change.
 This \emph{sorites} paradox (when a heap of sand stops being a heap while grains are removed one by one) has been known since ancient times \cite{sorites}.
 Its rigorous solution requires an \emph{invariant} that is preserved by any rigid transformation and continuously changes under perturbations of atoms.